 The difference with the extra layers of white wash and brown glaze really make a difference in the weathered wood paint effect!

 I know I just mentioned a lot of different products and brands.
 It honestly sounds harder than it really was.

 I used what I had on hand, and you can too!
-If you’re anything like me (with a lot of extra paint lying around) this is a great finish to use up all of that extra paint!
+If you’re anything like me (with a lot of extra paint lying around) this is a great way to use up all of that extra paint!

-See this same method looks with some different products, and on a different table, with The Shiplap Coffee Table with a Painted Weathered Wood Top
+See how this same method looks with some different products, and on a different table, with The Shiplap Coffee Table with a Painted Weathered Wood Top